RunningMSN/CycleTrack/README.md

  * Figure out what to do with visualizations on mobile devices, probably just make message that not available
  * Add import from spreadsheet
  * Add export to spreadsheet
+ * Fix bug caused by generating graphs without any data